jspinak/brobot/docs/docs/API/state structure/introduction.md

 ## Benefits of Automating the State Structure

 Automating the building of a State Structure allows you to:
+- automate the creation of folders, State and StateTransitions classes
+- automate writing Java code for StateImageObjects, StateRegions, and Transitions
-- create accurate MatchHistories with real matches
+- include accurate MatchHistories with real matches
 - create StateRegions of otherwise difficult to capture regions (usually due to variable imagery)
-- work directly with the client's environment
+- work directly with the client's environment by using screenshots from their computer
-- get feedback on the accuracy and efficacy of your StateImageObjects before running the app live
+- get feedback on the accuracy and efficacy of your images before development
-- save lots of time and avoid errors by not having to type out the State structure
+- save time and avoid errors by not having to type out the State Structure